 - Improve energy consumption efficiency

-- Expand the adoption of renewable energy
+- Expand the adoption of renewable energy (purchase of renewable energy, in-house power generation, PPA)

-- Review and improve manufacturing and treatment processes
+- Review and improve manufacturing and treatment processes (including fuel conversion, CO2 capture)

 - Introduce and update high-efficiency facilities

-- Provide eco-friendly products and services
+- Provide products and services that can reduce environmental burden

 - Cooperation through engagement with the supply chain